omergunaydin/omergunaydin/README.md

 # 💫 About Me:
 Hi!
 I'm Ömer from Turkey.
-I do content on Design and Development. Ömer is a Anroid Developer with 5+ years of experience in Native Andro,d Apps.
-He has been creating reliable, scalable, high-performance mobile applications.
-I'am a Flutter developer with a relentless curiosity in technology, design, and business.
+I do content on Design and Development.
+I'm an Android Developer with more than 5 years of experience developing freelance jobs.
+I have been creating reliable, scalable, high-performance mobile applications.
+I stopped developing applications with Java for 2 years and decided to write my new applications by learning Flutter and Dart.
+Now, I'am a Flutter developer with a relentless curiosity in technology, design, and business.

 - 🔭 I’m currently working on Flutter <br>
 - 🌱 I’m currently learning Flutter & Dart